xzackli/tsz_sides/README.md

 # tSZ on SIDES

+This is mostly a Julia script to call the [XGPaint.jl](https://github.com/xzackli/XGPaint.jl) package.

 1. To install packages, run `julia install.jl`
 2. Use `get_wcs.py` to configure a pixel map size and WCS information.
 This writes `wcs.json`.
 3. Unzip some halos with `little_box.zip`.